 - There are also three play areas for children and teenagers and further areas will be provided in Countryside's new development sector called Azure.

 - Chatham Maritime Marina offers excellent facilities operated by marina specialists MDL and is situated at Basin 1 at Chatham Maritime.

 - The Copper Rivet Distillery at Pump House No. 5 overlooking the River Medway is now open.
 You can take a tour and experience the entire distillation process from grain to glass culminating in a tasting of all the premium spirits.
 A tour will last approximately one hour and allows plenty of time for those delicious tastings!
-Tours are available from Wednesday to Saturday at 2 pm and 6 pm at a cost of £12 inc. VAT.
+In May 2017 the distillery won its first international award - a double gold for its Vela Vodka at the 17th San Francisco World spirits Competition.
+The Vela Vodka is made from the grains grown from the Isle of Sheppey and uses a recipe created by the head distiller Abhi Banik.
+It also makes Dockyard Gin and Masthouse Whisky.
 For further information and to book a tour visit their website.

 - Co-op run a mini-market in the Ship & Trades building, and a smaller campus shop in Jellicoe House in the University Quarter.

 - There is also a Fish Bar situated in the Ship & Trades building.